Shayneeking/Home-Lab/Ubuntu-25.04-Hardening-Guide.md

 ## 4. 📌 Set a Static IP for the Host

-A static IP ensures your Pi-hole (or other services) are reliably reachable.
+Pi-hole and other services require a reliable, unchanging IP address.

-### ❯ Set Static IP via Netplan
+### ❯ 4.1 Configure via Netplan

-1. Identify your network interface:
+1. Identify the primary interface:

 ```bash
 ip link
 ```

-Assume the interface is `eth0`.
-Edit the config:
+Assuming `eth0`, edit the Netplan config:

 ```bash
 sudo vim /etc/netplan/50-cloud-init.yaml